omar-florez/scratch_mlp/docs/index.md

 **backpropagation technique** responsible for updating trainable parameters.
 Let’s explore this algorithm to see the internal functioning of a neural network using **LEGO pieces as a modular analogy**, one brick at a time.

-## Why should I read this?
->If you understand the internal parts of a neural network, you will quickly know **what to change first** when things don't work and define an strategy to **test invariants and expected behaviors** that you know are part the algorithm.

-**Because debugging machine learning models is a complex task**.
-By experience, mathematical models don't work as expected the first try.
-They may give you low accuracy for new data, spending long training time or too much memory, return a large number of false negatives or NaN predictions, etc. Let me show some cases:

- - If it **takes so much time to train**, it is maybe be a good idea to increase the size of a minibatch to reduce the variance in the examples and thus to help the algorithm to converge
- - **NaN predictions** often indicate that the algorithm received small gradients the negative exponential of the Sigmoid activation 1.0/(1.0+np.exp(-WX)) produces memory overflow.

-This will also be helpful when you want to **create new capabilities that are not currently implemented in the ML library** you are using.

 ## Neural Networks as a Composition of Pieces

 ![alt text](https://raw.githubusercontent.com/omar-florez/scratch_mlp/master/docs/assets/overview.png "Logo Title Text 1")